danilnagy/dmc/_posts/2015-10-21-supervised-learning-for-interpolation.md

 y = np.asarray(targetData, dtype='float')
 ```

 Here we create two new variables, and use the `np.asarray()` function from numpy to convert both lists to numpy arrays.
 The second parameter specifies that the data is of type 'float', which you have to declare explicitly in numpy.
 For the names of the arrays, we use X and y, which are conventions in Machine Learning.
 In descriptions of Machine Learning algorithms, 'X' typically represents the input or feature data set.
 It is capitalized because it is a two dimensional array (with the number of rows equal to the number of data samples, and the number of columns equal to the number of features), which is also a convention of numerical analysis.
 Likewise, 'y' typically represents the output or target data set, and it is kept lower case because it is a single dimensional array, with the length equal to the number of data samples.
-X and y are intuitive when discussing Machine Learning, since the trained model is understood to be a kind of function which gives values of 'y' based on 'x' inputs.
+Calling the two data sets X and y is intuitive when discussing Machine Learning, since the trained model is understood to be a kind of function which gives values of 'y' based on 'x' inputs.

 Now that we have our two data sets, we are almost ready to train the model.
 Before we do that, however, it is recommended that we normalize our feature data set so that each feature has a mean 0 and a variance of 1.
 We do this to balance out the features, and make sure that they all play an equal part in training the model.
 Otherwise, if one feature has a much larger range or average value than another, it would have a disproportionately large effect on the final model.
-To automate this scaling process, scikit-learn's preprocessing module has a useful object called `[StandardScaler`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html), which we implement by adding the following lines of code:
+To automate this scaling process, scikit-learn's preprocessing module has a useful object called [`StandardScaler`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html), which we implement by adding the following lines of code:

 ```python
 scaler = preprocessing.StandardScaler().fit(X)
 X_scaled = scaler.transform(X)
 ```

-The first line creates a scaler object for our X data set by utilizing the `.fit()` method of the `StandardScaler' object.
+The first line creates a scaler object for our X data set by utilizing the `.fit()` method of the `StandardScaler` object.
 After we create the scaler object, we can then use its `transform` method to transform the X data set, and store it in a new variable called `X_scaled`.

 ### Choosing the parameters